jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstarts/text-to-speech-langs/objectivec-ios.md

 Note that this tutorial will not work with version of the SDK earlier than 1.7.0.

-The Cognitive Services Speech SDK for iOS is currently distributed as a Cocoa Framework.
+The Cognitive Research Technologies Speech SDK for iOS is currently distributed as a Cocoa Framework.
 It can be used in Xcode projects as a [CocoaPod](https://cocoapods.org/), or downloaded from https://aka.ms/csspeech/iosbinary and linked manually.
 This guide uses a CocoaPod.

 ## Create an Xcode Project